 The core needs tell us we're waiting in vain when we expect other people, things, and status to make us happy, and that we are the ones who must make our lives better through our own choices.

 The need to feel effective is essential to self-worth, Learning a new skill is one of the best ways to activate competence.
 In one study, first-time whitewater canoeists felt a surge of competence as they handled new risks.

 The third core need, relatedness, is a well-documented route to increased positive mood, better health, and a longer life.
 You can't satisfy your need for relatedness by networking, since it won't produce the satisfaction that comes from close personal relationships.
 Your core needs are very smart.
 They know when they're not getting the real intrinsic deal.

-The findings of Deci, Ryan and their colleagues have yanked us out of the Dark Ages of our unknown needs.
-Their data lights the way forward for you to become who you are, as Alan Watts once put it.
-The key to the meaningful and fulfilling life you want is acting from intrinsic goals that reflect your inner compass—learning, fun, challenge, growth, community, excellence.
+The findings of Deci, Ryan and their colleagues light the way forward for us to become who we are, as Alan Watts once put it.
+The key to a meaningful and fulfilling life is acting from intrinsic goals that reflect your inner compass—learning, fun, challenge, growth, community, excellence.

 Act for the sake of it, and there are no barriers to your attention and involvement in work or life.
 It comes down to the fact full participation and engagement is what we are designed to do.
 We're not here to watch.